Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Drummoyne recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Drummoyne had around 62 new homes approved annually.
-Between financial years FY-21 and FY-25, approximately 310 homes were approved, with an additional 24 approved in FY-26 so far.
-Despite population decline during this period, development activity has been adequate relative to the decrease in residents, which could be seen as positive for buyers.
+AreaSearch analysis of ABS building approval numbers indicates around 62 new homes approved annually in Drummoyne.
+From FY-21 to FY-25, approximately 310 homes were approved, with an additional 24 approved so far in FY-26.
+Despite population decline, development activity has been adequate relative to the past period.

 Frequently Asked Questions - Development